Citizens' Commission to Investigate the FBI: Investigation

 The FBI had up to 200 agents working on this case, but it was never solved, and the investigation was closed when the five-year statute of limitations ran out.

-The burglars who were considered suspects and who were interviewed by the FBI (including John Raines, Bob Williamson, and "Susan Smith") did not cooperate or confess.
+The burglars who were considered suspects and who were interviewed by the FBI (including John Raines, Bob Williamson, and Sara Shumer) did not cooperate or confess.
 Bonnie Raines, despite being the only burglar for whom the FBI had an actual facial composite, was ironically never named as a suspect or interviewed by the FBI.
 Judi Feingold disappeared into hiding.
 The FBI intentionally avoided interviewing the leader of the burglars, Bill Davidon, because he was an unindicted co-conspirator in the unrelated Harrisburg Seven case.

-Documentary films
+Documentary film

-A documentary film titled 1971 was produced by Big Mouth Productions and co-produced by Laura Poitras.
+A documentary film about the burglary and its impact titled 1971 was produced by Big Mouth Productions and co-produced by Laura Poitras.
 It had its world premiere at the Tribeca Film Festival on April 18, 2014.

-Asher Smart released the short live-action film, The Media Heist, in 2018.